donilpatel/Student-Data-and-Grade-Management-System/README.md

 2. Run the application as described above.
 3. Follow the prompts to specify the input file, grading criteria, and output preferences.
 4. Review the output file containing sorted results in the `output/` directory.

----

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes with descriptive messages.
-4. Push to your branch and create a pull request.